 'Inflammatory Bowel Diseases' has been included in the Department of Defense (DOD) Peer-Reviewed Medical Research Program since FY08, and IBD researchers consistently compete successfully.
 IBD is associated with service in the Persian Gulf and the prevalence of IBD is increasing among veterans.

 Biological therapies have been revolutionary for IBD patients by helping to prevent surgery and hospitalization while improving quality of life for these patients.
 Access to biological therapies, is therefore, a crucial component of medical therapy for our patients.
 The entrance of biosimilars into the markets would create additional flexibility for patients and providers.
 Currently, the Food and Drug Administration (FDA) is developing a regulatory approval pathway for biosimilars, and states are updating older state laws on drug substitution.
 As policies on biosimilars are crafted, CCFA wants to ensure drug safety, limit the risk of immunogenicity, and create transparency between the patient, provider, and payer around the decisions related to switching to a biosimilar.
-For additional information, download CCFA's position statement on biosimilars, endorsed by NASPGHAN.
+For additional information, download our biosimilars position statement.